prachitgupta/quadrotor_applet/README.md

 - `Project.toml`: Specifies the Julia package dependencies for this project.
 - `Manifest.toml`: Contains the exact versions of the dependencies, ensuring reproducibility.
 - `matlab_implementation/`: Contains the original MATLAB implementation which was used as a reference for the feedback linearization update.
-- `docs/quadrotor_simulation.html`: The static HTML export of the Pluto notebook, hosted on GitHub Pages.
 - `projecct_proposal.pdf`: The original project proposal outlining the goals and motivation for the control system analysis.